What is your ROI on producing marketing content?

 Indirect Costs (IDC) or “Hidden Costs”

-IDCs are the amount of management time, opportunity cost, extra-departmental and intangible costs that go into planning, proofing, reviewing, checking and re-checking materials and re-doing things at the last minute.
+IDCs are the “hidden costs” affecting your organization: the amount of management time, opportunity cost, extra-departmental and intangible costs that go into planning, proofing, reviewing, checking and re-checking materials and re-doing things at the last minute.
 Think of all the planning meetings and discussions about the team and process at a higher level.
-Think of every team meeting, hallway conversation, phone call, discussion with compliance, late night fire-drill and scramble caused by an error.
-Think of the costs from the IT team, accounting, and temp staff.
-Consider the costs of the data analytics teams which provide you with numbers and then your own team’s costs in gathering and checking those numbers.
+Consider every team meeting, hallway conversation, phone call, discussion with compliance, late-night fire-drill and scramble caused by an error.
+Imagine the costs of the IT team, accounting, and temp staff.
+Consider the costs of the data analytics teams which provide you with numbers.
+Then, consider your own team’s costs in gathering and checking those numbers.
 Think of the time running back and forth to get corrected numbers.
 Think of all the work that simply wouldn’t happen if the literature didn’t exist, across the whole company!

-As a rule-of-thumb, we recommend putting your indirect costs at 60% to 80% of the DC.
-So, yes, close to double your base-line assumption about what literature production and support is costing you.
-Sometimes, in a larger enterprise or a business with complicated products or strategies, this IDC can be well over double the DC costs.
-I know companies that don’t make a move in planning or dealing with documents and compliance rules without five meetings with ten people in each.
-So while these rules of thumb may not be precise, it represents a true and valid framework from which to quantify your overhead costs in supporting marketing document production.
+As a rule-of-thumb, we recommend putting your indirect costs at 60% to 80% of DC.
+So, yes, essentially double your base-line assumption about what literature production and support is costing you.
+Sometimes, for larger more complicated businesses, this IDC can be well over double the DC costs.
+Some companies need five meetings with ten people in each before dealing with documents and compliance rules.
+So, while perhaps not precise, these rules represent a valid framework to quantify overhead costs in supporting marketing document production.

-Your True Cost Formula: FEC = DC + IDC
+The True Cost Formula: DC + IDC = FEC

-Once you’ve determined your direct and indirect costs, you have what you need to calculate your true operational cost: Full Enterprise Costs (FEC) = Direct Costs (DC) + Indirect Costs (IDC)
+Once you’ve determined your direct and indirect costs, you have what you need to calculate your true operational cost.
+Direct Costs (DC) + Indirect Costs (IDC) = Full Enterprise Cost

 For example, if my DC was $268,800 per year, and I calculate my IDC conservatively at 60% of this ($161,280k), then my FEC of supporting 2,400 pages of literature is $268,800 + $161,280 = $430,080 per year (not including any print and fulfillment costs).

-While we’ve made some assumptions in developing this formula, (and you can alter it for your circumstances) we recommend not underestimating your true cost of operations.
-Individuals evaluating technology purchases routinely minimize their current operating costs or in other ways create estimated facts to suit their personal bias.
+Final tip: When evaluating technology purchases, take care not to minimize current operating costs or estimate facts to suit your personal bias.
 If you under-represent your cost of operations, you’re going to find yourself atoning for these decisions when reality hits.
 Don’t be afraid to represent true costs; it will be important when you go to build an ROI justification for a content automation purchase.

-In this blog post, we’ve discussed the first step to building an ROI calculation for content automation, calculating your true operational costs today.
-For a detailed walk-thru of the three-step process to building an ROI calculator to justify a marketing content automation solution, please request a copy of our white paper: How to Illustrate ROI on Content Automation.
+Want more details on how to calculate ROI on your document production?
+For a detailed walk-thru of the three-step process of building an ROI calculation to justify an automation decision (including examples and math equations) simply request a copy of our white paper: How to Illustrate ROI on Content Automation.
+We’d be happy to send it to you!

 Here are some related resources that might interest you: